dr. morales discusses his passion and motivation for plastic surgery

 I've wanted to be a plastic surgeon since childhood.
-My dad was a medical sculpture at the Burns Shriners Institute in Galveston.
-So from a very young age I was exposed to plastic surgery and the reconstructive aspect of plastic surgery.
-I got to train with my mentors that I knew from childhood.
-So seeing them 15 years later, working next to them, reconstructing burn children, helping fix cosmetic and reconstructive deformities.
+My dad was a medical sculptor at the Burns Shriners Institute in Galveston.
+So from a very young age, I was exposed to plastic surgery and the reconstructive aspect of plastic surgery.
+I was able to train with my mentors that I knew from childhood; seeing them 15 years later, working next to them, reconstructing burn children, helping fix cosmetic and reconstructive deformities has been very rewarding.
 That was really the dream for me.
 I take care of my patients like I would my family.
 I take every patient very personally.
-Also, I demand the best out of myself and I think my patients always expect that of me.
-So, my goal is always to meet their expectations and exceed them.
-I find that it's a every day challenge.
-I do that in everything I do.
+I also demand the best out of myself and I think my patients always expect that of me.
+My goal is always to meet their expectations and exceed them.
+I find that it's an everyday challenge and I do that in everything I do.
 I'm always pushing myself to get better every day.
-I tell my kids that every day and it keeps me young, it keeps me hungry.
-Keeps me to have that passion in my life.
-To see patients come in who are dressed very plain, simple t-shirt and they kinda slouch like this and they go through some of these transforming procedures like a breast augmentation with a mommy makeover.
-Those type of surgeries and seeing them that two months visit and they're coming in and they're in heels, their hair's done, their makeup's done, they're wearing a tight fitting dress.
-When I see them walking down that hall and they're smiling, the look so different just in their aura and their personality from when I first met them.
-They don't have to say a word, that to me is really it.
+I tell my kids that every day and it keeps me young.
+It keeps me hungry.
+To see patients come into their initial consultation who are dressed very plain, a simple t-shirt and they kinda slouch and then they go through some of these transforming procedures like a breast augmentation with a mommy makeover.
+Those type of surgeries and seeing them at that two months post-op visit when they come in and they're in heels, their hair is done, their makeup is done, they're wearing a tight-fitting dress.
+When I see them walking down that hall and they're smiling, they look so different and their aura and their personality have changed from when I first met them.
+They don't have to say a word, that to me is really gratifying.